avikundal/Legal-RAG-DATA-extractor/assignment-1/README.md

 I initially explored using the **CUAD** dataset for evaluation, since it is a common legal benchmark.
 It was useful as a stress test, but in practice it was harder to debug while building the system because the dataset was available in JSON/text form, not as original PDFs in the same workflow I was testing.
 That meant I could evaluate extraction quality, but the PDF parsing side was not really under my control in that setup.

-Because of that, and because it was hard to find enough convenient PDF-format legal data for debugging, I also used a curated set of sample PDFs for practical end-to-end testing.
+Because of that, I used a curated set of public/sample PDFs for practical end-to-end testing.
 That made it much easier to inspect:

 * the original document
 * parsed text